czarra/10-game-api/README.md

 ## Project Status

-**In Development**
+**MVP in Production**

-This project is currently in the development phase.
-The core features are being built as per the Product Requirements Document (PRD).
+The project is currently in the MVP (Minimum Viable Product) phase and has been deployed to a production environment.
+It is actively maintained and open for further feature development.

 ## License